MONTAGE: Queen Mother Moore Legacy Symposium and Celebration

 The Iberia African American Historical Society (IAAHS) was recently awarded a Rebirth Grant from the Louisiana Endowment for the Humanities to host the Queen Mother Moore Legacy Symposium and Celebration to honor Audley Moore (Queen Mother Moore) life on Wednesday, July 27, 2022.
-The date is on her 124th birthday.
-This is the first time that a commemoration program will be done in her honor where she was born in New Iberia, LA.
+The date is her 124th birthday.
+This was the first time that a commemoration program has done in her honor where she was born in New Iberia, LA.

 Audley Moore, known as Queen Mother Moore, was a pan-Africanist, civil rights activist, theorist, African liberation leader, and educator born in New Iberia, LA on July 27, 1898.
 She is considered a mother of the Pan-African Liberation Movement and a founder of the reparation movement.
 In addition, her role signifies the importance of black women in nation-building initiatives.
 She founded multiple organizations like the Universal Association of Ethiopian Women, which shared principles of Garveyism and Pan-Africanism.
 Moore advocated against lynching, a common vigilante tool used to suppress Africans Americans’ economic growth and citizenship, equal housing, Africa’s decolonialization, and better education initiatives for black children.
 She was an advocate for reparations that encouraged African Americans to receive compensation from the United States for years of violence and discrimination they experienced leading to the H.R.
 40 Bill pushed by organizations like National African American Reparations Commission.
 She was a founder of the Committee for Reparations for Descendants of U.S., a founder of the African American Cultural Foundation, president of the federation of African People, Slaves, a founder of the Ethiopian Orthodox Church of North and South America, founder of the Harriet Tubman Association, a founder of the Republic of New Afrika, and a life-time member of the National Council of Negro Women appointed by Dr. Mary McLeod Bethune.
 Queen Mother Moore is celebrated globally with honors from Ghana and humanitarian friendships with Nelson Mandela and Winnie Mandela.
 There was even a school named after her in London.

-The all-day celebration features our key event introduced by Dr. Phebe Hayes, the IAAHS president, a symposium that will be a live-streamed panel discussion featuring leading scholars on Queen Mother Moore, Reparations, and Preservation initiatives of African Americans:
+The all-day four part celebration featured a key event was introduced for Dr. Phebe Hayes, the IAAHS president, by Tiffany Caesar, Ph.D.
+This symposium was a live-streamed panel discussion featuring leading scholars on Queen Mother Moore, Reparations, and Preservation initiatives of African Americans:

 - Ashley Farmer, Ph.D., Professor in the African and African Diaspora Studies Department at University of Texas Austin – she is currently finishing a biography on Queen Mother Moore and has written extensively about her life.